-Upon reaching the twentieth anniversary of the grant of the Licence on 28 March 2021, prior to which notice could not be served, the Licence continues to have effect until terminated by not less than 10 years' notice from the Secretary of State following consultation with the CAA.
-The Air Traffic Act (discussed above) grants the Secretary of State the power to amend this notice period.
+The Licence continues to have effect until terminated by not less than 15 years' notice (amended from 10 years' notice in September 2021) from the Secretary of State following consultation with the CAA.
+The Transport Act (as amended by the Air Traffic Act) empowers the Secretary of State to amend this notice period.
 The authorisations relating to the UK and Oceanic areas may be determined independently of each other.
 The Issuer is not aware of any intention to give notice to terminate the Licence on the part of the Secretary of State.